Orthopaedic Negligence Claims

 - Other conditions such as infection, tumours, degeneration and congenital problems

 Orthopaedic surgeons can be prone to error.
 The Orthopaedic Error Index for hospitals aimed to provide the first national assessment of errors within orthopaedic surgery and trauma provides the statistics.
-For the period 2009-2010, 155 hospitals reported nearly 49,000 orthopaedic related patient safety incidents with varying degrees of harm: 70.5% no harm, 23.5% low harm, 5.4% moderate harm, 0.5% severe harm and 0.1% death.
+155 hospitals reported nearly 49,000 orthopaedic related patient safety incidents with varying degrees of harm: 70.5% no harm, 23.5% low harm, 5.4% moderate harm, 0.5% severe harm and 0.1% death.

-The Aston Villa midfielder Jack Grealish has spoken out about playing with a fractured shin.
-In December, he injured his leg during a match.
+- The footballer, Jack Grealish, spoke out about playing with a fractured shin.
 The pain which radiated into his ankle and foot was ‘horrific.’
 The team doctor gave him an injection to relieve the pain and he continued to play.
 It was not until the following morning when he went for a scan, that the fracture was diagnosed.

 There were also reports that orthopaedic surgeons in a German hospital mistakenly implanted femoral components for total knee replacements without cement, even though the implants were designed to be used with cement.
 Of the 47 patients affected, 30 had to undergo revision surgery.